Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - accurate and, where necessary, up to date;

-- collected for specified, explicit and legitimate purposes and not subject to further processing in a way that is incompatible with such purposes;
+- collected for specified, explicit and legitimate purposes and not subject to further processing in a way that is incompatible with such purposes (pupose limitation);

-- adequate, relevant and proportionate in relation to the purposes for which it is collected or processed; and
+- adequate, relevant and proportionate in relation to as well as limited to the purposes for which it is collected or processed (data minimisation); and

-- kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the data is collected or processed.
+- kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the data is collected or processed (storage limitation).

 When determining the permissibility of data processing activities, a detailed review of the justification for processing is of utmost importance.
 Data may be processed only if the legitimate confidentiality interests of involved data subjects are not infringed.
 For non-sensitive personal data, the following justifications are usually employed:

-- the existence of an explicit legal right or obligation;
+- the existence of an explicit statutiry right or obligation;

-- the data subject's freely given consent, based on full disclosure;
+- the data subject's freely given consent, based on full disclosure and prior information;

 - vital interests of the data subject which necessitate the processing; or